 Revised Training Plan Agreements for Career Preparation and Practicum Courses

 TEA has posted a revised Paid Training Plan Agreement form and a revised Unpaid Training Plan Agreement form on the CTE Web page.
 The TEA Program Monitoring and Interventions (PMI) Division recommended a change to the current form in order to insure that local education agencies were in compliance with federal directives from the Office of Civil Rights (OCR).
 The changes affect the non-discrimination statements on the form.

 It is not necessary to replace any training agreements that are currently in effect and that were developed using the previous training plan form, but districts are encouraged to use the new form from this time forward.
 The updated form shows a revision date of 11/2015.

 If the school is using some other type of training contract, memorandum of understanding (MOU), or group training plan it is important that the language from the training plan agreement non-discrimination statements be included in any such document.
-If you have questions please contact Ron Whitson at TEA (512-463-9581).
+Questions?
+Contact TEA's CTE Team:firstname.lastname@example.org.

 The CTE 101: Career and Technical Education course has returned to the Texas Gateway.
 This course provides an overview of Career and Technical Education in Texas and how it is implemented at the state and local levels.

-Teachers who are not certified in CTE and have been assigned to teach one of the CTE courses for mathematics or science credit must complete CTE 101.
+Teachers who are not certified in CTE and have been assigned to teach one of the CTE courses for mathematics or science credit may complete CTE 101.
 CTE-certified teachers may complete CTE 101, but it is not a requirement.
-Upon successful completion of the course, participants will earn 4 CPE credits.

 REMINDER: Teachers assigned to teach a CTE course that meets graduation requirements for math or science must meet HOUSE (high objective uniform standard of evaluation) requirements for NCLB.